alexisss01/sql-EDA-project-sales-analysis/README.md

-# SQL Sales Performance Analysis
+# Exploratory Data Analysis (EDA) – SQL-Based Business Insights

 ## Project Background
 This project was developed to simulate a real-world business reporting scenario, where raw sales data is transformed into structured insights for decision-making.